POptUS/POptUS/README.md

 * report potential problems with the POptUS package,
 * propose a change to its contents, or
-* request a new feauture,
+* request a new feature,

-please check if a related [Issue](https://github.com/POptUS/POptUS/issues) already exists before creating a new issue.
+please check whether a related [Issue](https://github.com/POptUS/POptUS/issues) already exists before creating a new issue.
 For all other communication, please send an email to the POptUS development team at